Duff Beer: Duff in The Simpsons

 While Duff Beer comes in several varieties, it is revealed on a Duff Brewery tour in "Duffless" that regular Duff, Duff Light, and Duff Dry are the same beer, although Homer and Barney apparently remain oblivious to the fact.
 A tasting room contains Duff Dark beer and Duff Gummy Beers candy; it also contains several varieties that Barney stated they had not tried yet, including "Raspberry Duff", "Lady Duff" and "Tartar Control Duff".

 In "A Tree Grows in Springfield", Homer asks for Moe's best beer, so Moe gives him a Duff Adequate.
 In "The Great Louse Detective", Duffman claims that Duff Stout is "the beer that made Ireland famous".
 In "Homer the Moe", Moe sells "Malaysian Duff", which is made with soy sauce at his trendy bar.
-In "The Springfield Files", Moe offers Homer a bottle of "Düff"—a variant allegedly from Sweden, but is actually just a normal bottle of Duff with an accent mark drawn over the U with marker (/dʊf/ DUUF).
+In "The Springfield Files", Moe offers Homer a bottle of "Düff"—a variant allegedly from Sweden, but actually just a normal bottle of Duff with an accent mark drawn over the U with marker (/dʊf/ DUUF).

 In "The War of Art", Homer offers Kirk Van Houten a "Canadian Duff", which is labeled as "Le Duff Beer avec Codeine", and has a picture of Duffman in a RCMP uniform saying his catch phrase in both English (Oh Yeah!) and French (Mais Oui!).

 In "Burns Verkaufen der Kraftwerk", Homer celebrates a recent minor stock windfall by ordering a bottle of Henry K. Duff's Private Reserve, which is implied to be more costly and of better quality, and which is an apparent spoof of Henry Weinhard's Private Reserve, as well as alluding to Hendrik Doeff, the Dutch commissioner of the Dejima trading outpost, who first introduced beer to Japan.

 In the season 21 episode "To Surveil With Love", Duffman makes a giveaway of Duff advertising in Moe's bar while "Get Ready For This" by 2 Unlimited plays on the background, suggesting this might be the theme song for the beer brand or for the character.

 Fudd, a competitor to Duff, appears in the episodes "Colonel Homer" and "Lemon of Troy", the latter showing it being enjoyed by residents of Shelbyville, rival town to the Simpsons' home of Springfield.
 Consumption of Fudd however is alleged by bartender Moe Szyslak to have made hillbillies go blind.

+In the Family Guy episode "The Simpsons Guy", it is revealed that "Pawtucket Patriot Ale", the favorite drink of Peter Griffin, is repackaged Duff Beer.